-The period of Ineligibility for violations of these Anti-Doping Rules other than as provided in Article 10.2 shall be as follows:
+The period of Ineligibility for anti-doping rule violations of these Anti-Doping Rules other than as provided in Article 10.2 shall be as follows, unless Articles 10.5 or 10.6 are applicable:

-10.3.1 For violations of Article 2.3 (Refusing or Failing to Submit to Sample collection) or Article 2.5 (Tampering with Doping Control), the Ineligibility period shall be two (2) years unless the conditions provided in Article 10.5, or the conditions provided in Article 10.6, are met.

-10.3.2 For violations of Article 2.7 (Trafficking) or Article 2.8 (Administration or Attempted Administration of Prohibited Substance or Prohibited Method), the period of Ineligibility imposed shall be a minimum of four (4) years up to lifetime Ineligibility unless the conditions provided in Article 10.5 are met.
-An anti-doping rule violation involving a Minor shall be considered a particularly serious violation, and, if committed by Athlete Support Personnel for violations other than Specified Substances referenced in Article 4.2.2 shall result in lifetime Ineligibility for Athlete Support Personnel.
-In addition, significant violations of Articles 2.7 or 2.8 which may also violate non-sporting laws and regulations, shall be reported to the competent administrative, professional or judicial authorities.
+- 10.3.1 For violations of Article 2.3 (Refusing or Failing to Submit to Sample collection) or Article 2.5 (Tampering with Doping Control), the period of Ineligibility period shall be two (2) four years unless the conditions provided Athlete can establish that the commission of the anti-doping rule violation was not intentional (as defined in Article 10.5, or the conditions provided in Article 10.6, are met 2.3), in which case the period of ineligibility shall be two years. - 10.3.2 For violations of Article 2.7 (Trafficking) or Article 2.8 (Administration or Attempted Administration of Prohibited Substance or Prohibited Method),4, the period of Ineligibility imposed shall be two years, subject to reduction down to a minimum of four (4) one year, depending on the Athlete's degree of Fault.
+The flexibility between two years and one year of Ineligibility in this Article is not available to Athletes where a pattern of last-minute whereabouts changes or other conduct raises a serious suspicion that the Athlete was trying to avoid being available for Testing. - 10.3.3 For violations of Articles 2.7 or 2.8 the period of Ineligibility shall be a minimum of four years up to lifetime Ineligibility unless the conditions provided in depending on the seriousness of the violation.
+An Article 2.7 or Article 10.5 are met.
+An anti-doping rule2.8 violation involving a Minor shall be considered a particularly serious violation, and, if committed by Athlete Support Personnel for violations other than for Specified Substances referenced in Article 4.2.2 shall result in lifetime Ineligibility for Athlete Support Personnel.
+In addition, significant violations of ArticlesArticle 2.7 or 2.8 which may also violate non-sporting laws and regulations, shall be reported to the competent administrative, professional or judicial authorities.

 [Comment to Article 10.3.2: Those who are involved in doping Athletes or covering up doping should be subject to sanctions which are more severe than the Athletes who test positive.
 Since the authority of sport organizations is generally limited to Ineligibility for credentials, membership and other sport benefits, reporting Athlete Support Personnel to competent authorities is an important step in the deterrence of doping.]
-10.3.3 For violations of Article 2.4 (Whereabouts Filing Failures and/ or Missed Tests), the period of Ineligibility shall be at a minimum one (1) year and at a maximum two (2) years based on the Athlete's degree of fault.